se-for-sci/se-for-sci.github.io/content/week3/introoo.md

 amount of code!) and will generate a `__hash__` as well.
 Python 3.10 added two more fantastic options, `slots=True` and `kw_only=True`, too.
-Notice the `__match_args__` that got added for free in Python 3.10; you get free improved support for Python 3.10 pattern matching for free just by using dataclasses!
+Notice the `__match_args__` that got added for free in Python 3.10; you get free improved support for Python 3.10 pattern matching just by using dataclasses!

 You can use [undataclasses](https://www.pythonmorsels.com/undataclass/) to see exactly what dataclasses is supposed to be doing for you.
 (It's recomputed, so